-The Academic Art of Riding Blog from Poland
+Category: Academic Art of Riding

 Groundwork is a great chance to develop the relationship with our horse.
 While just hanging out and getting to know the horse in his daily life and his interaction with other horses is the absolute foundation, groundwork is a more goal oriented communication.
 There… Continue Reading “Groundwork: Making Me a Better Human”